catchtechnologies/catch-messaging/README.md

 # Catch Messaging
 Publish messages and subscribe to message channels on Catch Service Management Gateways.

+## Requirements
+This package uses (redis)[https://redis.io] pubsub for messaging and requires a local redis instance to be running.

 ## Usage
 ``npm i catch-messaging``